Blog Layout

 If anything, JTB practiced what he preached.
 He refused to claim the Messiahship when the crowds came, desperate to see in him a deliverer.
 Instead, he stuck to the role of mere messenger, preparing the people and pointing to the one who would come.
 In true humility, John the Baptist acknowledged his baptism was only with water; whatever they learned from him was only as one no more than servant to One much greater than he.

 This Promised One would be more than they expected—or wanted.
 Again, JTB calls on imagery that both frightens and excites.
 Their Messiah would wield a winnowing fork which was used to toss wheat into the wind.
 A wind of Spirit would blow away the chaff, the useless dross, and allow the good grain to fall and be gathered up, stored in the barn, made into what would become the Bread of Life.
-Meanwhile, the chaff is swept up and burned in the intensive fires of reversal, consuming selfish desires to hoard from and control the weaker ones.
+Meanwhile, the chaff is swept up and burned in the intensive fires of reversal, consuming selfish desires to hoard and control the weaker ones.
 Thus, the fire/wind of Holy Spirit cleanses and refines that which feeds the soul while that which is waste is consumed.

 Joy, Of Sorts

-For too long, the crowd, had little reason for joy.
-Generations experienced and lived through both corrupt and incompetent political leadership.
+For too long, the crowd had little reason for joy.
+Generations experienced and lived through both corruption and incompetent political leadership.
 More than one military had overstepped its role with disregard for the common people.
 Social order had disintegrated into rampant greed with no safety nets for those who suffered.
 From a daily, low grade, anxious uneasiness to rampant fear, people constantly looked over their backs while watching for whatever might come next.
 Sound familiar?

 John the Baptist’s words were caustic; his imagery was visceral.
 But they anticipated change, deliverance, a coming peace that would not be dependent on the old systems.
 Sensing God was set to move, people turned to this weird prophet shouting in the desert.
 At the source, for the first time in forever, they knew joy for a new world order of God was about to begin.